noah-nuebling/javascript-playground-nov-2025/README.md

 Then use any live-reload tool (Python's `livereload`, `browser-sync`, VS Code Live Server).
 When files change, the page reloads, but state in `persistentModel` survives in `window.localStorage`.

-If you store transient state like the in a `persistentModel`, you can continue exactly where you left off before the reload.
+If you store transient state like the scroll position in a `persistentModel`, you can continue exactly where you left off before the reload.

 (CAVEAT: I haven't implemented / tested `persistentModel()`, yet [Jan 2026])